BigSoftVideo/DOTEbase/glossary.md

 ### Line number <a id='line-number'></a>

-Line Numbers are inherited from _DOTE_.
+Line Numbers in Transcripts are inherited from _DOTE_.
-They are the abstract Line Numbers displayed in _DOTE_'s Transcript Editor.
+They are identical to the virtual Line Numbers displayed in _DOTE_'s Transcript Editor.
 A temporary, unique number is assigned in ascending order to each and every line.
-It is not the same as the line numbering after exporting a transcript into RTF, for example.
+It is not the same as the line numbering after exporting a transcript into RTF format, for example.

 ### Lock <a id='lock'></a>